Doctoral Psychology Internship Overview

 Currently, eight of the fourteen licensed psychologists on the faculty are supervising interns.
 Our psychology staff view the role of quality supervision as paramount to intern training.
 Please review our handbook for more detailed information.
 Because of this emphasis on training, there are opportunities to:

 - Observe your supervisors’ work

 - Observe/be observed live

 - Have at least two hours of individual supervision

 Our interns receive a minimum of four hours of supervision per week, including a minimum of two hours of individual supervision.
 They will also have the opportunity for additional input with case presentations.
 Our psychology practicum students will provide the opportunity for interns to supervise a graduate student.

 Our psychologists represent an eclectic mix of theoretical perspectives including:

 Given that we work with physicians and other medical staff on a regular basis, both inpatient and outpatient, it is important to work in an interdisciplinary manner.
-Interns will have the opportunity to gradually gain more experience and become more skilled in their consultation role.
+Interns will have the opportunity to observe faculty in these interactions while gradually gaining more experience, skill, and independence in their consultant role.

-The Division of Behavioral Medicine is located on the fourth floor of the outpatient building, along with psychiatry and audiology.
+The Department of Psychology is located on the fourth floor of the ambulatory building (Barrow Neurological Institute), along with psychiatry, neurosurgery and audiology.
 Many other outpatient medical specialties are located in the floors below.
 Inpatient hospital consultations occur throughout the hospital, across many disciplines.